NangiaLab/PARCH-water-models/README.md

 The repository contains the results of PARCH analysis conducted on fourteen proteins using the TIP3P, TIP4P, TIP4P-Ew, and TIP5P water models.

-The MDP files for the equilibration and annealing process are stored under **mdp_files**.
+The MDP files for the equilibration and annealing process are stored under **mdp_files** folder.

 The **subfolders named after the respective proteins** contain the following files in each of them:
 - four PDB files of the protein tested with different water models, with PARCH values written as B-factors.